Syntax Definitions (Legacy)

 Contains the following elements:

-yaml# Simple - comment: Sequences like \$, \> and \< name: constant.character.escape.ssraw match: \\[$<>] # With captures - comment: Tab stops like $1, $2... name: keyword.other.ssraw match: \$(\d+) captures: '1': {name: constant.numeric.ssraw}
+yaml# Simple - comment: Sequences like \$, \> and \< name: constant.character.escape.ssraw match: \\[$<>] # With captures - comment: Tab stops like $1, $2... name: keyword.other.ssraw match: \$(\d+) captures: '1': {name: constant.numeric.ssraw}- include

 Includes an item from the repository, another syntax definitions or the current one.